nickgrato/yet-another-angular2-boilerplate/README.md

 I do not want multiple webpack.config files, I do want to merge multiple config files, I do not want multiple Typescript environment.ts files, and the DefinePlugin or the EnvironmentPlugin do not give me, in a straight foward, quick manner, anything available in a Typescript app.

-**I want to load a different .json file depending on my env webpack cmd argument!!!**
+**I want to load a environment.json file depending on my env webpack cmd argument and Angular2 Typescript app can read anywhere any time!!!**

 yet-another-angular2-bolerplate repo contains a simple solution to environment variables/configuration for a Typescript app, that I have not been able to find anywhere on the internets.